 - In 2013, the U.S. Department of Health and Human Services issued an “omnibus rule” that increased the potential fees for HIPAA security violations to $1.5 million per incident.

 If you take no action to shore up your defenses, or if you take the wrong action, the results could be financially devastating.
 This is why you need a partner who has their thumb on the pulse of the necessary security protocols and technologies for law firms.
 The financial risks are simply too high for your firm to try to manage cyber security alone.

-Aba Model Rules Require You To Protect Client Confidentlality
+ABA Model Rules Require You To Protect Client Confidentiality

 ABA Model Rules of Professional Conduct, Rule 1.6: Confidentiality of Information, section (c) states: “A lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client.”